-In fact, he is.
-Camille Cosby, Bill's wife of more than half a century and his longtime manager, has defended him for years and still stands by his side to this day.
-In fact, Camille was all smiles on April 24 as she accompanied the her 80-year-old husband into court for his lawyers’ closing arguments.
+In fact, she was all smiles in 2018 as she accompanied her then-80-year-old husband into court for his lawyers’ closing arguments.
 (That said, her appearance that day was the first time she attended his retrial.)

-In a 2016 deposition for a defamation case against Bill, Camille repeatedly invoked spousal privilege to avoid questions about her husband’s behavior.
-And in 2014, as accusations mounted against the Cosby Show star, Camille released a statement saying he had been victimized by “untrue” allegations.
+In a 2016 deposition for a defamation case against the former stand-up comic, Camille repeatedly invoked spousal privilege to avoid questions about her husband’s behavior.
+And in 2014, as accusations mounted against the Time Flies author, Camille released a statement saying he had been victimized by “untrue” allegations.

 She continued, “A different man has been portrayed in the media … It is the portrait of a man I do not know.
 It is also a portrait painted by organizations painted by individuals and organizations whom many in the media has given a pass.
 There appears to be no vetting of my husband’s accusers before stories are published or aired … None of us will ever want to be in the position of attacking the victim.
 But the question should be asked: Who is the victim?”

-Since marrying in 1964, Bill and Camille have welcomed five children together, three of whom are still alive and range in age from 41 to 53.
-Their only son, Ennis, was murdered in 1997 at the age of 27; and their daughter Ensa died of renal disease this February at the age of 44.
+Since marrying in 1964, Bill and Camille have welcomed five children together — Erika, Erinn, Ennis, Ensa and Evin — three of whom are still alive.
+Ennis was murdered in 1997 at the age of 27, and Ensa died of renal disease in 2018 at the age of 44.

 Have a tip?
 Send it to us!
 Email In Touch at firstname.lastname@example.org.